How to paint wood furniture with spray paint

 Allow the initial coat to dry completely before applying a second layer for optimal saturation.
 Consider sealing the newly coated surface with a clear topcoat after thorough drying for extra durability and protection against scratches.

-See also How to strip furniture with details
+See also How to remove scratches from furniture at home

 Choosing the Right Spray Paint for Wood